Frequently Asked Questions

 A. Mace will use Best Practicable Means (BPM) to minimise noise, dust and vibration on site.
 Trigger levels are set by Westminster City Council (WCC) and an alert process is in place to report and address exceedances.
 There are five noise, dust and vibration monitors placed at critical “receptor points” on site.

 Q. Will there be any out of hours works on site?

 A. In the event that essential and WCC approved out of hours works are required on site, residents and stakeholders will be notified.

 Q. If I have concerns, questions or comments who should I contact?

 A. Please contact Peter Walsh, Mace’s Communication Manager.
 His contact details are, Mob: 07767 858 638 Email: firstname.lastname@example.org Peter is available on a 24/7 basis and will respond to your calls and emails as swiftly as possible.
 In the event that Peter is unavailable, please call the site security office on 07553 891981.

 Q. Will you be hosting a Community Liaison Group/Residents’ Meetings?

-A. Regular Community Liaison Group (CLG) meetings will be held (every six to eight weeks) either online or in forum depending on circumstances and personal preference (COVID-19 notwithstanding).
+A. Community Liaison Group (CLG) meetings will be held in line with significant construction programme changes either online or in forum depending on circumstances and personal preferences.
 A Public Exhibition will be held annually.
-Dates and times for such events will be published in quarterly newsletters, via mail drops, email and on this website.
-Residents are encouraged to contribute agenda items for discussion at CLGs.
+Dates and times for such events will be published in regular email notifications, via mail drops, and on this website.

 Q. When is the development scheduled to be completed?